-According to the good email etiquette norms, all emails should have the addressee indicated.
-You can apply this option either to the subject lines or to the email body or to the value offer itself.
-This will make your emails personal.
+According to the proper email etiquette norms, every professional email should have the address by names indicated.
+You can apply this option to the subject lines, the email body, or the value offer itself.
+This will make your business emails personal.

-Note: Stripo offers a set of the standard merge tags, like first name, last name, date of birth, email address, etc. for promo emails.
-Other merge tags like order number, delivery date, and others that are meant for event-triggered emails should be applied right in the ESP you use.
+Note: Stripo offers a set of standard merge tags, like recipient's name, date of birth, email address, etc., for promo emails.
+Other merge tags like the order number, delivery date, and others that are meant for event-triggered emails should be applied right in the ESP you use.

-Hyperpersonalization, also known as advanced personalization, is based on a customer’s data.
-It includes dates of birth, preferences, geographical locations, previous purchases, the welcome back emails, etc.
+Hyper-personalization, also known as advanced personalization, is based on a customer’s data.
+It includes dates of birth, preferences, geographical locations, previous purchases, etc.

-Seems like it’s pretty obvious, and at email marketing summits people talk a lot about it.
-But the other day, I received an email with the subject line that says that I was taking too many photos.
+It seems obvious, and at email marketing summits, people talk a lot about it.
+But the other day, I received an email with the subject line saying I was taking too many photos.
 In the email, they suggested that I buy 2 GB of storage for a low price.

-I don’t really remember why I got registered there, besides I normally do not take photos and hardly ever upload them to social networks accounts.
+I don’t really remember why I got registered there; besides I normally do not take photos and hardly ever upload them to social network accounts.
 Clearly, this email was not about me.
 And I found it really irritating.

-Personalization is not only about calling email customers by names.
+Personalization is not only about the recipient's name.
 It is a more complicated process.

 Please, take a look at this email etiquette example by Grammarly.
 They know who their client is and track his or her results.

 It is critical to let customers and clients know whom the email is from.
-One of the reasons is to make sure the email will be opened, as normally we do delete emails we receive from unknown senders.
-And the second reason is to stay polite and to keep to email etiquette norms.
+One of the reasons is to ensure the email will be opened, as normally we delete emails we receive from unknown senders.
+And the second reason is to stay polite and to keep to email etiquette rules.

-As long as we are speaking about the email etiquette, we will not emphasize that the subject line is the key factor to convince prospects to open your emails.
-But also it notifies people what the email will be about.
-Thus, recipients decide whether to open the email right now or do it later (certainly, if they are interested in reading them at all).
+As long as we are speaking about the proper business email etiquette rules, we will not emphasize that a good subject line is key to convincing prospects to open your professional emails.
+It also notifies people what the email will be about.
+Thus, email recipients decide whether to open the email right now or do it later (certainly, if they are interested in reading them at all).

-One more thing is worth mentioning — email content has to match the subject line no matter how clear it is.
+One more thing is worth mentioning — email content has to match the subject line no matter what.
 If subscribers see any discrepancy between the content and the subject line, they are likely to move your message to the “spam” folder.

-Yes, there is always a chance that recipients will unsubscribe, but if the subject line is poor, and does not reflect the email content, the changes significantly grow.
+Yes, there is always a chance that recipients will unsubscribe, but if the subject lines are poor and do not reflect the email content, the changes significantly grow.

-All email clients have its limits on how many characters to show in an email subject line.
-For example, Gmail shows up to 70 characters on the desktop and about 30 on mobile devices against Yahoo Mail that shows only 46 characters on the desktop devices.
-Thus, we need to provide our prospects and clients with a preheader text.
+All email clients have their limits on how many characters to show in an email subject line.
+For example, Gmail shows up to 70 characters on the desktop, and about 30 on mobile devices, against Yahoo Mail shows only 46 characters on desktop devices.
+Thus, we must provide our prospects and clients with a preheader text.
 A preheader text goes after the subject line and is separated by a dash.

 A) Brand consistency makes companies recognizable among recipients.

-B) Style consistency shows you stay loyal to your principles, and what is really important, it shows that you are reliable!
+B) Brand consistency shows you stay loyal to your principles, and what is really important is that you are reliable!

-For example, all your emails are restrained and include no jokes.
-By means of newsletters, you share the latest news on financial issues with recipients.
-And all of a sudden they see inappropriate words like “Dude” or “What the heck”, or even you add some indecent jokes and GIFs.
+For example, your email's tone is restrained and formal and includes no jokes since it's a formal email.
+Using newsletters, you share the latest news on financial issues with recipients.
+And all of a sudden, they see inappropriate words like “Dude,” "Hi folks," “What the heck,” or even some indecent jokes and GIFs in business correspondence.
 To say the least, your readers will be astonished and disappointed.

-But if your emails have been filled up with of jokes, the copies have been written in a colloquial friendly manner, and now you send out a stern email with philosophical discussions, your readers might think its not your email.
+But if your emails have been filled up with jokes, the copies have been written in a colloquial friendly manner, and now you send out a stern email with philosophical discussions, your readers might think it's not your email.

 “Email hookup” — Chubbies always uses informal speech in its emails.

-Note: recipients love you for your style, your individuality, and your manners!
+Note: recipients love you for your style, individuality, and manners.
+Stick to it!

-The first rule of a successful campaign is to show the profit your customers are about to gain once they decide to buy the magic tool/item/shoes from you.
-Consequently, for consulting services industry, and for SaaS products, it is reasonable not to show how good your tool is, but to explain what problems it solves.
+The first rule of email etiquette that can bring your email campaign to success is to show the profit your customers are about to gain once they use your magic tool/item/shoes.
+Consequently, for consulting industry and SaaS products, it is reasonable not to show how good your tool is but to explain what problems it solves.

-Luckily, by following this particular rule that endears customers and increases sell, you also stick to one of the basic email etiquette tips.
+Luckily, by following this proper etiquette rule that endears customers and increases sell, you also stick to one of the basic email etiquette tips.

-Not only showed Hilton what benefits I get, but also explained how I can use them.
+Hilton what benefits I get and explained how I could use them.

-What do we normally mean when saying “visual elements”? — We mean photos, videos, GIFs.
+What do we normally mean by “visual elements”? — We mean photos, videos, GIFs.
 They all are appropriate both for B2C and B2B emails.
-The difference is in what is shown on the images, and what the videos teach their viewers.
+The difference is in what is shown in the images and what the videos teach their readers.

-Use photos of prominent people.
+Use photos of prominent people and positive words to convey excitement.
 For example, celebrities wearing your products.
 Most women would love to have that, too.

 Tell your customers they may be the first to purchase a luxurious car or a watch to impress colleagues and friends.
 You may also promise that he’s gonna be the coolest guy on the block.